Smona/thepoliticalrev.org/README.md

 Our current stack is [Jekyll](https://jekyllrb.com/), [Sass](http://sass-lang.com/), [React](https://facebook.github.io/react/), and [Webpack](https://webpack.github.io/).

 To get started, clone the repo.
-To get your dev environment set up make sure you have [ruby installed](https://www.ruby-lang.org/en/documentation/installation/) and do the following:
+To get your dev environment set up make sure you have [ruby installed](https://www.ruby-lang.org/en/documentation/installation/).
+Jekyll isn't officially supported on Windows, but there is a [guide to setting it up](http://jekyll-windows.juthilo.com/).
+Then do the following:

 1. run `npm install`
 2. run `gem install jekyll jekyll-sitemap jekyll-seo-tag jekyll-feed`